daniel-dsouza/psychic-octo-giggle/Home.md

 ## News

+> (Oct 20, 2022) **Note to Nvidia users:** You may see a popup that your graphics driver is out of date.
+This is a warning that can be ignored.
+To remove this warning, disable `DXVK-NVAPI/DLSS` in your Lutris runner options.

 > (Oct 17, 2022) DXVK v1.10.2/v1.10.3 may cause a black or transparent screen after launching the game depending on your hardware.
 If you experience this, try a different DXVK version.

 > (Oct 14, 2022) Penguins on rolling release distributions (ie. Arch, Manjaro) are reporting sound issues in-game.
 The solution is to set `Prefer System Libraries` in Lutris to `ON`.